FREE Information Evening:

 Vital whitening: It is done on teeth that have live nerves.

 Non-vital whitening: It is performed on that tooth that no longer has a live nerve.
 For example: tooth that has root-canal treatment.

-Why not come and see us for our next FREE Information Evening which is on Monday 10th of December@ 6pm where you will find out everything you need to know about teeth whitening.
+Why not come and see us for our next FREE Information Evening which will be updated on this page, so keep a lookout here, where you will find out everything you need to know about teeth whitening.